How does the process work?

 Next we’ll sit down together and work through your wants as they apply to your needs.
 Bells and whistles are often alluring, but sometimes they can distract your customers from the actual goal, which is promoting your business and increasing your bottom line.
 Also, having every feature available to a potential webpage today might sound like a good approach, but you’ll want to keep your budget in mind as well.
 We can work together to figure out the solution that will work best for your particular needs.

 Step 3.
-The Prototype
+The Design

 Step 4.
 In Preparation